tidelab/S.aureus_hospital_outbreak/README.md

 # S. aureus hospital outbreak simulations

-Supplementary material for

-_Fast hospital discharge rates blur within-hospital ’transmission footprint’ in bacterial genomes, showcased with Staphylococcus aureus_
+This repository contains the BEAST 2 XML files needed to replicate the simulation analyses presented in the manuscript _“Fast hospital discharge rates blur within-hospital ’transmission footprint’ in bacterial genomes, showcased with Staphylococcus aureus”_.

 The folder ‘XML’ contains a separate subfolder for each community sampling scenario (i.e. s_c = 0.0 / 0.01 / 0.001 / 0.0001), with each subfolder including the corresponding XML files.
 Each XML file consists of sections defining (i) the transmission tree simulation under the respective scenario, (ii) the simulation of a sequence alignment along that tree under the specified substitution model and rate, and (iii) the Bayesian inference under the chosen birth-death-sampling model (bdsky or bdmm).
 A more detailed description of the simulation scenarios is provided in the main text.